CCTV and GDPR

-The General Data Protection Regulation (GDPR) came into affect on the 25 May 2018.
+The General Data Protection Regulation (GDPR) came into effect on the 25 May 2018.
 These regulations drastically changed the way organisations approach data and the capture and handling of CCTV footage.
-It is important for businesses of all sizes to understand the regulatory requirements, and know what actions are needed to be prepared.
-The GDPR regulation came into force on 25 May 2018.
-The penalties facing businesses for non-compliance are fines of up to €20 million or 4% of global annual turnover.
-The regulations apply to all companies worldwide that process personal data of European Union citizens.
+It is crucial for businesses of all sizes, especially those involved with CCTV in Ireland, to understand the regulatory requirements, and know what actions are needed to be prepared.

-Is your CCTV system justified?
+Is your CCTV Monitoring system justified?

-You must inform people of CCTV presence
+You must inform people of CCTV in Ireland

 Netwatch can assist clients with signage design and templates.
+Contact Us

 It is generally about 30 days’ retention.
 If you feel you need to retain CCTV data for longer, then your risk assessment should state how long and why.
 A modern CCTV system will allow you to set retention limits per camera.

-Access Requests for personal data
+Requests for personal data from CCTV in Ireland

 GDPR states ‘Any person whose image is recorded on a CCTV system has a right to seek and be supplied with a copy of their own personal data from the footage.’

-So, anyone who is captured by your CCTV cameras has the right to request that footage, it is seen as personal data.
+So, anyone who is captured by your CCTV Monitoring cameras has the right to request that footage, it is seen as personal data.
 They must follow a procedure, but are perfectly within their rights.
 If any other individuals are visible in the footage, there needs to a footage redaction service provided i.e. blur out the faces of other individuals.

 Netwatch can provide our clients with a footage request form template, and perform the redaction service on the footage.
+Find out more

 Supply of CCTV images to the Gardaí